alex4ip/webmagic/user-manual-en.md

 * HttpClientDownloader

 ** Apache HttpClient ** integrates the Downloader.
-Apache HttpClient (after 4.0 into HttpCompenent project) is a powerful Java http downloader, which supports custom HTTP header (for reptiles more useful is the User-agent, cookie, etc.), automatic redirect, connection multiplexing, cookie reservations, set many powerful agents.
+Apache HttpClient (after 4.0 into HttpCompenent project) is a powerful Java http downloader, which supports custom HTTP header (for crawlers more useful is the User-agent, cookie, etc.), automatic redirect, connection multiplexing, cookie reservations, set many powerful agents.

 * SeleniumDownloader

 For some Javascript dynamically loaded web pages using only http Simulation tool, and can not get to the content of the page.
-This line of thought, there are two: one is unraveling analysis js logic, then reptiles to reproduce it; the other is: a built-in browser, direct access to the last page has been loaded. ** Webmagic-selenium ** Selenium integrated package to SeleniumDownloader, can crawl dynamic loading the page.
+This line of thought, there are two: one is unraveling analysis js logic, then crawlers to reproduce it; the other is: a built-in browser, direct access to the last page has been loaded. ** Webmagic-selenium ** Selenium integrated package to SeleniumDownloader, can crawl dynamic loading the page.
 Using selenium need to install some native tools, concrete steps can refer to the author's blog [use Selenium to crawl dynamic loading pages](http://my.oschina.net/flashsword/blog/147334)